Skip to content

 SIL is a risk-reduction target, not a product rating

-A safety instrumented function achieves a SIL band when its design, installation, and proof testing together meet the required average probability of failure on demand.
+A safety instrumented function achieves a SIL when its design, installation and proof testing together meet the required probability of failure on demand.
 No single device is inherently a SIL.

 2